Share | 10/05/2021

 Asset purchasers, financiers or energy off-takers have a limited amount of time to assess and accept a new solar or wind farm.
 Drones offer a quick way to capture data samples that stakeholders can use to measure the sustainability of entire wind and solar farms.

-Commissioning with drones is 95 percent more efficient than manual inspections and identifies defects, tracker misalignment, shading, tower and substation conditions that manual inspections might miss.
+Commissioning with drones is more efficient than manual inspections and identifies defects, tracker misalignment, shading, tower and substation conditions that manual inspections might miss.

 With Measure’s API integration capabilities, energy companies can disseminate information into data lakes immediately and automatically.
 No more manual logs and uploads required.